decentstack/decentstack/README.md

 This project is licensed under GNU AGPLv3

-If you have any concerns or conflicts with this license please open an issue and state your case.
+<sup>If you have any concerns or conflicts with this license please open an issue and
+state your case.</sup>